dchenk/messagepack-benchmarks/README.md

 Keep in mind also that the dchenk/msgp code generator is faster, and the runtime library dchenk/msgp/msgp is much smaller and leaner than the tinylib one--and safer, without unsafely converting memory holding `[]byte` to `string` type.
 More info here: [https://github.com/dchenk/msgp](https://github.com/dchenk/msgp)

+## Sizes of the two libraries
+In case you care about the size of your program (you should), the tinylib/msgp/msgp library compiled is 552K but dchenk/msgp/msgp compiled is 519K.